TOAST-DOCS/SMS/en/console-guide.md

     - You can check statistical information after a certain period of time in the **Statistics** tab.

 ### Data retention period
 * Retains the sending history for the last 180 days in accordance with the data retention policy.
+During this period, you can view message delivery history.
+Once the retention period expires, data will be deleted in accordance with applicable laws and regulations.
 * The attachments used in services are retained for 7 days.
 After 7 days, they are deleted and cannot be retrieved.
 * However, the attachments and evidential documents (communications service certificate) registered to a template are retained as long as the service is provided.
 * Statistical data stores information from the last 90 days.